Asian Forum for Human Rights and Development

 The Asian Forum for Human Rights and Development (FORUM-ASIA) is a membership-based regional human rights organisation with 85 member organisations in 23 countries across Asia.
-It is committed to the promotion and protection of all human rights including the right to development.
+It states that its focus is the promotion and protection of human rights, including the right to development.

 FORUM-ASIA was founded in 1991 in Manila, The Philippines and opened its Regional Secretariat in Bangkok in 1992.
 Subsequently, offices have also been opened in Geneva, Jakarta and Kathmandu.
 It has consultative status with the United Nations Economic and Social Council since 2004.

-FORUM-ASIA is committed to building a peaceful, just, equitable and ecologically sustainable community of peoples and societies in Asia, where all human rights of all individuals, groups and peoples – in particular, the poor, marginalised and discriminated against – are fully respected and realised in accordance with internationally accepted human rights norms and standards.
+The organization's stated mission is to support a community in Asia where human rights are respected and realized in accordance with international norms, with a focus on marginalized groups.

 History

 Founding (1991–1994)

 In December 1991, a regional consultation, 'On Collaboration between Human Rights Organisations in South and South-East Asia', was held in Manila, the Philippines.
 During the meeting a new network was established, the Asian Forum for Human Rights and Development (Forum-Asia).

 The idea for the consultation came from D.J.
 Ravindran, former Legal Officer for Asia for the International Commission of Jurists (ICJ).
 Prior to the consultation he had visited several countries in the region to gain input for a working paper to be used during the event.

 This first consultation had participants from nine countries representing 19 organisations, who became the founding members of Forum-Asia.
 These organisations were: